-Counseling services are available on an as-needed basis through a third party.
-Please see Student Services for more information.
+Counseling services are available as needed through a third party.
+Please see Enrollment Services for more information.

 STUDENT RESPONSIBILITY FOR CATALOG INFORMATION

 The information contained in this catalog is the most accurate available at the time of publication, but changes may become effective before the next catalog is printed.
 It is ultimately the student's responsibility to stay abreast of current regulations, curricula, and the status of specific program offerings.
 Each student is responsible for compliance with the information appearing in the catalog, the current issue of the Student Handbook, and any published addenda.
 The official Catalog includes this Catalog plus any published addenda.